KratosMultiphysics/KratosSalomePlugin/documentation/user_guide.md

 The workflow for creating Kratos input files (currently supported format: [`mdpa`](https://github.com/KratosMultiphysics/Kratos/wiki/Input-data)) follows the workflow of Kratos itself.
 The implementation is very modular, such that it can easily be extended (or even adapted to other preprocessors) in the future.

 The main components are:
 - [`ModelPart`](../kratos_salome_plugin/model_part.py): Kratos cannot be imported inside of Salome.
-Hence a python version of the [Kratos-ModelPart](https://github.com/KratosMultiphysics/Kratos/blob/master/kratos/includes/model_part.h) was developed, which has a matching interface for the most part.
+Hence a Python version of the [Kratos-ModelPart](https://github.com/KratosMultiphysics/Kratos/blob/master/kratos/includes/model_part.h) was developed, which has a matching interface for the most part.
 I.e. it is possible to add Nodes, Elements, Properties etc, just like with the Kratos-ModelPart.
 For users familiar with Kratos using it is straight forward.
 - [`write_mdpa`](../kratos_salome_plugin/write_mdpa.py): This function takes a `ModelPart` as input and writes an `mdpa` file from it.
 This is basically what the [ModelPartIO](https://github.com/KratosMultiphysics/Kratos/blob/master/kratos/includes/model_part_io.h) does.
 It was kept a bit more modular to be easier to extend in the future.
 - [`GeometriesIO`](../kratos_salome_plugin/geometries_io.py): This class takes (Salome) meshes as input and creates `Nodes`, `Elements` and `Conditions` from it.
 It works purely based on connectivities and could therefore serve as a prototype for creating `ModelPart`s from `Geometries` inside of the solvers in Kratos
 - [`MeshInterface`](../kratos_salome_plugin/mesh_interface.py): The interface for accessing the Salome Mesh.
 It directly accesses the database of Salome and extracts the mesh information the user requested.